richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 from IPython.display import display
 ```

 Next we are importing the modules that we build and installed before.
-If u get an error here, its because the building and installing was not sucessful
+If u get an error here, its because the building and installing was not successful

 ```python